 Salvation in Jesus’s Death, Burial, and Resurrection

-The Gospel is the death, burial, and resurrection of Jesus Christ (1 Cor 15:1–4).
-This is the Gospel that saves those who hold to the message.
+The first important of the gospel is the death, burial, and resurrection of Jesus Christ (1 Cor 15:1–4).
+This is the gospel that saves those who hold to the message.
 The apostle Paul revealed the death, burial, and resurrection in the life of a believer.
 Paul reported,

 having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
 And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, (Col 2:12–13).

 This is the gospel that is the power of God for salvation enacted in the faith of each believer.
 Baptism partakes of the reality of salvation signified in the death, burial, and resurrection of Christ.
 Paul observed,